-Leah Goldstien has never let anything get in the way of her achieving her goals.
+The first woman to win the Race Across America 2021` – the World’s toughest endurance race, Leah Goldstein has never let anything get in the way of her achieving her goals.
 No matter how impossible they seemed to everyone around her.

 As a young girl, she wanted to be Bruce Lee.
 Growing up in Vancouver, B.C. with new immigrant parents, Leah was bullied because of her accent and a limp.
-She learned the concept of fight or flight early and realized for many, we don't do either but instead, we freeze.
-The day she chose to fight instead of flee her bullies, she realized facing her problems made them disappear.
-When she attained the World Kick Boxing Champion title at 17, her focus became to become James Bond.
-She enlisted in the Israeli Defense Force and became the first female Elite Commando instructor who transitioned into a special-forces unit, combating terrorism and violent crimes.
+She started training at attained the World Kick Boxing Champion title at the age of 17, when her focus to becoming James Bond.
+She was the first women to be enlisted into the Israeli Defense Force and became the first female Elite Commando instructor who transitioned into a special-forces unit, combating terrorism and violent crimes.

 Leah’s is a story of the will to succeed, the commitment and resilience to reach your dreams and to live a life with NO LIMITS.
 Leah shares an inspiring message of strength, perseverance, and the determinant will to never give up and empowers all who hear her to push past their limits.